kuujo/yuppy/README.md

 to promote data integrity through essential principles of object-oriented programming.
 XPy adds authentic Python support for encapsulation and arbitrary object member validation - features that are commonly found in other object-oriented languages.
-While should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code where the natural flexibility of Python is not required..
+While this library should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code without comprimising usability in many cases.

 ##### _"But encapsulation is bad!"_
 But options are good.
 Sure, Python is a dynamic language, and often its